W.J.R. Cash, The Mind of the South (1948) Chapter 2, “Of an Ideal and a Conflict”

 But nobody intimated or suspected that this wrath might possibly pour upon the South itself.
 The South, men said and did not doubt, was peculiarly Christian; probably, indeed, It was the last great bulwark of Christianity.
 From the pulpit the word went forth that infidelity and a new paganism masking under the name of Science were sweeping the world.
 From pulpit and hustings ran the dark suggestion that the God of the Yankee was not God at all but Antichrist loosed at last from the pit.
 The coming war would be no mere secular contest but Armageddon, with the South standing in the role of the defender of the ark, its people as the Chosen People.

-You suspect me of picturesque extravagance I Then hear the Presbyterian Dr. J. H. Thornwell declaiming in 1850, the year before his countrymen were to call him to the presidency of the College of South Carolina, from which he had some time ejected Dr. Cooper for his “infidel” views: “The parties in this conflict are not merely abolitionists and slaveholders - they are atheists, socialists, communists, red republicans, jacobins on the one side, and the friends of order and regulated freedom on the other.
-In one word, the world is the battleground – Christianity and atheism the combatants; and the progress of humanity the stake.”
+You suspect me of picturesque extravagance?
+Then hear the Presbyterian Dr. J. H. Thornwell declaiming in 1850, the year before his countrymen were to call him to the presidency of the College of South Carolina, from which he had some time ejected Dr. Cooper for his “infidel” views: “The parties in this conflict are not merely abolitionists and slaveholders-- they are atheists, socialists, communists, red republicans, jacobins on the one side, and the friends of order and regulated freedom on the other.
+In one word, the world is the battleground-- Christianity and atheism the combatants; and the progress of humanity the stake.”

 But a factor which served more importantly for the growth of the pattern was the interaction of the Yankee's attack with the South's own qualms over slavery.

-There it stood, then - terrible, revolting, serving as the very school of violence, and lending mordant point to the most hysterical outcries of the Yankee.
+There it stood, the-- terrible, revolting, serving as the very school of violence, and lending mordant point to the most hysterical outcries of the Yankee.

 But the South could not and must not admit it, of course.
 It must prettify the institution and its own reactions, must begin to boast of Its own Great Heart.
 To have heard them talk, indeed, you would have thought that the sole reason some of these planters held to slavery was love and duty to the black man, the earnest, devoted will not only to get him into heaven but also to make him happy in this world.
 He was a child whom somebody had to look after.
 More, he was in general, and despite an occasional spoiled Nat Turner, a grateful child - a contented, glad, loving child.
 Between the owner and the owned there was everywhere the most tender and beautiful relationship.

-Mrs. Stowe did not invent the figure of Uncle Tom, nor did Christy invent that of Jim Crow - the banjo-picking, heel-flinging, hi-yi-ing happy jack of the levees and the cotton fields.
+Mrs. Stowe did not invent the figure of Uncle Tom, nor did Christy invent that of Jim Crow-- the banjo-picking, heel-flinging, hi-yi-ing happy jack of the levees and the cotton fields.
 All they did was to modify them a little for their purposes.
-In essentials, both were creations of the South - defense-mechanisms, answers to the Yankee and its own doubts, projections from its own mawkish tears and its own mawkish laughter over the black man, incarnations of its sentimentalized version of slavery.
-And what is worth observing also is that the Negro, with his quick, intuitive understand10g of what is required of him, and his remarkable talents as a mlme, caught them up and bodied them forth so convincingly that his masters were insulated against all question as to their reality-- were enabled to believe in them as honestly as they believed in so many other doubtful things.
+In essentials, both were creations of the South-- defense mechanisms, answers to the Yankee and its own doubts, projections from its own mawkish tears and its own mawkish laughter over the black man, incarnations of its sentimentalized version of slavery.
+And what is worth observing also is that the Negro, with his quick, intuitive understanding of what is required of him, and his remarkable talents as a mlme, caught them up and bodied them forth so convincingly that his masters were insulated against all question as to their reality-- were enabled to believe in them as honestly as they believed in so many other doubtful things.

 But there was another factor which was perhaps even more Important for the growth of sentimentality than this: the influence of the presence of the Negro in increasing the value attached to Southern woman.
 For, as perpetuator of white superiority’s legitimate line, and as a creature absolutely inaccessible to the males of the inferior group, she inevitably became the focal center of the fundamental pattern of proto-Dorian pride.